-In fact, the algorithm is even more efficient, because the inner loop will be executed only if the number x is prime.
-It can be shown that the time complexity of the algorithm is only $O(n \log \log n)$, a complexity very near to O(n).
+In fact, the algorithm is more efficient, because the inner loop will be executed only if the number x is prime.
+It can be shown that the running time of the algorithm is only $O(n \log \log n)$ , a complexity very near to O(n).